-What your child's new teacher must know
+What Your Child's New Teacher Must Know

 You.

-When your child goes back to school next week, the new teacher almost certainly will not have the first idea how to really manage your child’s behaviour.
+When your child goes back to school next week, the new teacher almost certainly will not have the first idea how to really manage your child’s behavior.

 Therefore it is up to you to make sure the new teacher knows the facts.

-Now I don’t want to fill you with dread but I do want you to be prepared.
+Now I don’t want to fill you with dread, but I do want you to be prepared.

 The new teacher will have read the paper work, studied notes from previous teachers and listened to staffroom chat.
-No doubt she (excuse the gender generalisation but it’s likely isn’t it?) will have good intentions.
+No doubt she (excuse the gender generalization, but it’s likely, isn’t it?) will have good intentions.
 She will be fresh from a relaxing summer holiday.
 But she will also have preconceived notions about your child.
 She may even be bloomin’ nervous what to expect.

 Therefore I’d like to give you some suggestions how to make the start of the term successful for all: